net-lisias-kspu/ContractConfigurator/Parameters.md

 ### Vessel Parameters
 These are parameters that operator on vessels (manned or unmanned).

+#### VesselParameterGroup
+**_NEW!_** The VesselParameterGroup is used to group several vessel parameters together.
+It can be used to specify a duration for which the parameters must be true, and will track across non-active vessels.

+    PARAMETER
+    {
+        name = VesselParameterGroup1
+        type = VesselParameterGroup

+        // The title text to display.
+        // Default - Vessel: Any; Duration: <duration>
+        // Note in future this will be expanded to support setting the parameters to be for a
+        // specific vessel
+        //title =

+        // The duration that the conditions must be satisfied for.
+Can specify values in
+        // years (y), days (d), hours (h), minutes (m), seconds (s) or any combination of those. duration = 10d 2h

+        // Examples of typical child parameters used with VesselParameterGroup PARAMETER
+        {
+            name = ReachSituation1
+            type = ReachSituation

+            disableOnStateChange = false

+            situation = ORBITING
+        }

+        PARAMETER
+        {
+            name = ReachDestination1
+            type = ReachDestination

+            disableOnStateChange = false

+            targetBody = Kerbin
+        }

+        PARAMETER
+        {
+            name = HasCrew1
+            type = HasCrew

+            disableOnStateChange = false
+        }
+    }

 #### HasCrew
 **_NEW!_** Parameter to indicate that the Vessel in question must have a certain number of crew members (or must have fewer than a certain number.